versidyne/vexis-android/README.md

 Vexis - Android Client
 =====
 #####Overview
-This project can be compiled using Eclipse and the lastest SDK (Currently API 17) from the ADT Bundle hosted on Google's website.
+This is an Android application.

 #####Main Goals
 * Maintain a solid application that will communicate with a user's websites and their associates.

 * Maintain a particular level of professionalism to ensure this application's usage in the business world.

-Installation
+Usage
 =====
 #####Overview
 This is a simple process and will remain as such if instructions are followed carefully.

-#####Configuration
-Copy the config.sample.php file and name the copy to config.php for the system to recognize it.
-Then, open this file (which is fairly straight forward) and replace the sample data with the data from your server.

-#####Database
-Simply import the SQL file from the install folder directly in phpMyAdmin.
-This will set up your initial database.
-You should then visit the Settings table and change the various settings specifically for your domain and server information to avoid future issues when logging in for the first time.

-Note: This will eventually all be done with an installation file in php, which will make this process much easier.

-#####Finalizing
-Since everything should be smoothly configured, delete the install folder.
-This will keep your system from having your settings overwritten which is a large security vulnerability.
+#####Compilation
+This project can be compiled using Eclipse and the lastest SDK (Currently API 17) from the ADT Bundle hosted on Google's website.

+#####Exporting & Signing
+This project can only be signed, exported, and uploaded to Google Play by the Versidyne Development team.

+#####Installing Unsigned
+This project can be installed, unsigned, by anyone who wishes to modify or compile this code.
+The receiving device must have Non-Market apps enabled in their settings in order to do so successfully.

 System Roles
 =====